Video Streaming Platform on Flutter

 As a copyright watermark, we used the symbol of the app.
 Since viewers can share a 30-second snippet of any video with their friends, we had to make sure the watermark couldn’t be clipped off.
 Videos are dynamic entities.
 With that in mind, we wrote an algorithm that moves the watermark around the screen as the video goes along.
 That way, it’s harder to overlook or crop.

-We added three types of support:
+We added three types of support in our streaming application:

 - feedback form,